smart-on-fhir/health-cards/docs/index.md

 * Represent "Health Cards" in a "Health Wallet", focusing on COVID-19 status
 * Ensure that each role (issuer, holder, app) can be implemented by any organization following open standards, provided they sign on to the relevant trust framework
-* Align with a longer term vision for standards-based decentralized identity, where each role (issuer, holder, app)

 ## User Experience